 Department of Communication Studies

-The Department of Communication Studies offers two undergraduate programs for students who wish to pursue communication-driven careers in the corporate, political, or nonprofit arena.
-Both programs share a core curriculum that includes courses in communication research methods, argument and advocacy, and conflict and negotiation.
+The Department of Communication Studies offers three undergraduate programs for students who wish to pursue communication-driven careers in the corporate, political, sports, or non-profit arenas.
+All three programs share a core curriculum that includes courses in communication research methods, argument and advocacy, and conflict and negotiation.
 Coursework and experiential learning opportunities such as internships and independent/directed studies will help you develop essential skills in writing, speaking, and researching.

 The Bachelor of Science in Communication Studies program is recommended for students who want to develop a broad understanding of communication as it relates to a variety of fields, including health and human services, consumer rights, intercultural relations, human resource management, entertainment, among many others.
 Students may either choose to develop their own program of study, tailored to their career aspirations, or can choose among the three clusters/tracks of study: Negotiation and Dialogue, Culture and Performance, or Rhetoric and Argumentation.